 To determine whether a company's net profit margin is "good", it can be compared to competitors in its industry.

-You can also look at the cash flows of a company, found in the statement of cash flows in the company's 10-K annual reports, to ensure a company has enough cash to continue sustaining itself.
-After all, its the company's cash balance that keeps debt collectors at bay, not the value of their assets on their balance sheet or potentially manipulated revenue and net income figures.
-In turn, company's with a substantial and growing cash balance will have a much lower downside risk than those without.
+You can also look at the cash flows of a company, found in the statement of cash flows in the company's 10-K annual reports, to ensure the company has enough cash to continue sustaining itself.
+Clearly, companies with a substantial and growing cash balance will have a much lower downside risk than those without.
+After all, its the company's cash balance that keeps debt collectors away, not the value of the assets on their balance sheet or potentially manipulated revenue and net income figures.

 Liquidity is the amount of money a company can quickly access, much like money in your bank or emergency fund.
 This includes cash balances and short-term investments, found in the current assets portion on the balance sheet.